Meet The 27-Year-Old Medium Who Does Readings For Lana Del Rey

 So what does this communication feel like?

-It must be pretty tough to deal with if you’re communicating with someone who died tragically.
+It must be pretty tough to deal with if you’re communicating with someone who has died in a car crash or something...

 What are some of the biggest misconceptions about mediums?